SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** void

 Set abi action sets the abi for contract identified by `account` name.
-Creates an entry in the abi_hash_table index, with `account` name as key, if it is not already present and sets its value with the abi hash.
-Otherwise it is updating the current abi hash value for the existing `account` key.
+Generates an entry in the abi_hash_table index, with `account` name as key, if it is not already present and sets its value with the abi hash.
+Otherwise it is reforming the current abi hash value for the existing `account` key.

 Parameter Name | Description
 --- | ---